directus/directus/docs/getting-started/introduction.md

 You can use it with any _(or many)_ stacks or frontend frameworks.

 **Custom Configuration Options**\
-Extensive [configuration options](/configuration/config-options/) are also available as global variables in the codebase.
+Extensive configuration options are also available as global variables in the codebase.
 Developers can custom configure SSO authentication method, caching details, default file storage location (local, S3, google, etc.) for digital assets, emails, _and much more._

-:::tip Ready to dive-in?
+:::tip Ready to dive in?

-Get a Project running in minutes.
+Get a free project running in minutes.
 Learn Directus hands-on in the [Quickstart Guide](/getting-started/quickstart/).

 :::